 In spite of the apartment’s compact size, the bathroom is both luscious and luxurious with a large glass-walled shower with rain head, sink, large medicine cabinet for all your toiletries, and toilet.
 The apartment, while compact, is missing nothing and is designed to make your four weeks in Paris every year as wonderful as possible…all in your own home in the middle of the City of Light!

 Ma Maison Miron is in the heart of “Le Marais,” the center of everything wonderful in Paris and there’s lots of transportation nearby:

 Métro: St. Paul (#1), Hôtel de Ville (#1, #11), Bastille (#1, #8, #5)

 Buses: 47, 67, 69, 70, 72, 75, 91, 96

-This is Paris’ smartest usage calendar; proven by the success it has had at another property in the market we developed, “Le Palace des Vosges.”
+This is Paris’ smartest usage calendar; proven by the success it has had other properties in the market we developed.
 Occupancy for the 13 owners begins on Thursday and ends on Thursday, in two-week intervals, 26 weeks apart.
 Each year, the rotation moves forward by 10 weeks to allow for a full mix of seasons.
 Owners may trade weeks with other owners as they like throughout the year and it’s easy to plan as the calendar is set for the next 13 years.
 Owners who wish to have four weeks consecutive usage, may choose a share adjacent to another owner with the same request.
 By trading weeks between them, each can have four weeks consecutive usage.
-Calendar may be altered by a unanimous owners’ vote.
+The calendar may be altered by a unanimous owners’ vote.